 Longer trips to Norway

 For the lucky few of us that have more than ten days, we suggest heading to some of the more remote Norwegian frontiers.
 Getting to and from the Lofoten Islands can easily take nearly an entire day each way.
 But with activities ranging from hiking to skiing and surfing and colorful fishing villages at every turn, you may want to move in permanently.
 Make sure you have at least three days to take in everything this unique archipelago has to offer.
-Further north lays the island of Svalbard, which is only accessible outside winter months.
+Further north lays the islands of Svalbard, which are most accessible outside of the winter months.
 During the height of the summer, at least three full days is recommended as the endless sunlight and peak wildlife season create an environment you won’t be so eager to leave.
 If you do plan to be in the area during the late spring or early fall months, be sure to allot an extra day or two as animal sightings are not as prolific during this time of year.

 Conclusion: How long should you spend in Norway?

 No matter how much time you have in Norway, the journey is sure to be magical.
 While shorter trips can give you a sense of the country, having at least a full week will allow you to fully delve in Norway's natural beauty and culture.
-When it doubt, though, we suggest planning for at least three nights in each area.
+When in doubt, though, we suggest planning for at least three nights in each area.